markussekhon/snap-it/README.md

 # snap-it

-snap-it is a cli tool for taking screenshots
+snap-it is a tool for taking screenshots on linux running X11

 ## Table of Contents